Pinching Azumaya algebras: Abstract

 \section{Abstract}

 We show, that for a morphism of schemes from X to Y, that is a finite modification in finitely many closed points, a cohomological Brauer class on Y is represented by an Azumaya algebra if its pullback to X is represented by an Azumaya algebra.
-Part of the proof uses an extension of a result by Ferrand, on pinching of finite locally free sheaves, to Azumaya algebras.
+Part of the proof uses an extension of a result by Ferrand, on pinching of finite locally free sheaves, to Azumaya algebras. \begin{footnotesize} \\ \textit{Keywords:} Azumaya algebra, Brauer group, cohomological Brauer group, Brauer map, étale cohomology, finite modification.